kevinhwong1/KevinHWong_Notebook/_posts/2021-06-11-Airbrushing-Protocol-for-Porites-July-Bleaching-Project.md

 3. **Aliquots for downstream assays** (see flowchart below)

 	- Label six 1.5-mL microcentrifgue tubes for each sample.
       - See labelling scheme below: A-Host, A-Sym-1, A-Sym-2, B-Host, B-Sym, C)

-	- Add 1 mL homogenized tissue blastate to three of the 1.5-mL tubes (Tubes: A-Sym-1, B-Sym, C)
+  - Add 1 mL homogenized tissue blastate to three of the 1.5-mL tubes (Tubes: A-Sym-1, B-Sym, C).
       - Set aside  **C tube**. *This is the Holobiont fraction for protein, carbohydrate, and lipid assays*
-	- Centrifuge tubes A-Sym-1 and B-Sym 1.5-mL tubes at 13,000g for 3 min.
+  	   - Centrifuge tubes **A-Sym-1** and **B-Sym** 1.5-mL tubes at 13,000g for 3 min.

   - From **A-Sym-1** tube:
-    - Pipet off supernatant (~1mL) and transfer to **A-Host** tube. *this fraction is for host protein, carbohydrate, and lipid assays*
+      - Pipet off supernatant (~1mL) and transfer to **A-Host** tube. *This fraction is for host protein, carbohydrate, and lipid assays*
       - Resuspend pellet in 1mL 1xPBS.
 Vortex thoroughly and pipet up and down to fully dissolve pellet.
       - Transfer 200uL to the **A-Sym-2** tube. *this fraction is for symbiont cell counts*
       - Keep the remaining 800uL in the **A-Sym-1** tube. *this fraction is for symbiont protein, carbohydrate, and lipid assays*

-	- From B-Sym tube:
+  - From **B-Sym** tube:
       - Pipet off supernatant (~1mL) and transfer to **B-Host** tube. *This is extra host fraction*
       - Store this pellet as is in the **B-Sym** tube. *This is the chlorophyll assay tube*

   - Freeze the remainder of the homogenate for Ash-free dry weight (5 mL)

 ![Airbrushing Schematic]({{ site.baseurl}}/images/July_Bleaching_Phys_Schematic.jpg "Airbrushing Schematic")